-The LEA will address performance gaps and academic performance through a variety of actions and services contained in the LCAP.
-Some of these actions are related to improved assessment and targeted interventions for scholars.
-Other actions are related to increased staffing support and increased training for teachers in the area of learner centered instruction (Win-Time).
-A learner centered approach will involve campus-wide collaboration and teamwork on a daily and weekly basis between classroom teachers and paraprofessionals working in their rooms.
-Targeted professional development training in the area of best practices for small group instruction is needed to accommodate this approach.
+The school's new Intervention Team meets regularly to (a) examine reading data (b) make recommendations for individual student reading intervention needs (c) track and report all reading performance data per trimester.
+A learner centered approach involves campus-wide collaboration and teamwork on a daily and weekly basis between classroom teachers and paraprofessionals working in their rooms.
+Targeted professional development training in the area of best practices for small group instruction is still needed to accommodate this approach.
 Other improved instructional approaches include vertical teaming and alignment in the areas of writing and grammar and an expanded literacy (reading) commitment school-wide.
-Manzanita will continue its successful math "learning camps held after school with the LEA's extended learning days.
+This commitment includes several multi-tiered small group and individual reading supports (Heggerty, Sound Partners, Benchmark Phonics Intervention, Freckle, RAZ kids, Project Read, and Dibbles).
+During the 22-23 school year, the LEA provided additional Benchmark Advance training to all grade levels to better assist with aligning classroom instruction with intervention approaches.
+Manzanita will continue its successful math "learning camps' held after school with the LEA's extended learning days during the 23-24 school year.

-An area of concern that has distinctly emerged this year related to school climate is the social emotional well being and mental health of our scholars.
-All of our stakeholder groups loudly and clearly called out the need for a more 'whole child' educational response, with a particular focus on supporting the family unit.
-Surveys and meetings with stakeholders repeatedly discussed the impact that the COVDI-19 pandemic has had on the lives of our students and the school community.
+An area of concern that has distinctly emerged this year related to school climate is the social emotional well being and mental health of its scholars and staff.
+All stakeholder groups loudly and clearly called out the need for a more 'whole child' educational response, with a particular focus on supporting the family unit.
+Surveys and meetings with stakeholders repeatedly discussed the continued impact that the COVID-19 pandemic has had on the lives of its students and the school community.
 Students and families have expressed needs in the areas of increased play and socialization opportunities, extended learning that includes creative and artistic outlets, as well as increased counseling and community services for students (and adults) with primary concerns in the areas of anxiety, depression, and family finances.
+School discipline policies and approaches are just beginning to be re-examined and explored.
+Manzanita staff also communicated the need for a return to professional learning community work which includes team data analysis, trust building, and professional development opportunities involving crisis control, small group curriculum teaching approaches, and reading/writing strategies for all age groups.
+Finally, Manzanita staff also shared their need for more inspirational, relational and strategic professional development opportunities that will help team synergy and efforts on campus.